IBM/optimize-procurement-and-inventory-with-ai/README.md

-# Develop an intelligent inventory and distribution strategy using AI
+# Develop an intelligent inventory and procurement strategy using AI

 One of the most important parts of being a retail store today, going against the likes of Amazon, Etsy, and other online stores is optimizing inventory.
 If you have too much inventory, you're